-The first version of the criteria is created primarily for the level of assurance substantial.
+The criteria is created primarily for the level of assurance substantial.
+References to LoA (Level of Assurance regulation, (EU) 2015/1502) are to the level of assurance substantial, unless otherwise stated.
 The criteria may be updated in the future to provide more detail on the high level of assurance when experience of its application in Finland is available and when standardised interpretation practices concerning the eIDAS Regulation have been established in Europe.

 This document is a guideline.
 The assessment body must evaluate how well the app corresponds to the criteria provided in this guideline.
 Risks related to irregularities are assessed as a whole.
 Operating system and identification app versioning must be monitored and the overall impact of changes to conformity must be assessed.
 Identification service providers must ensure that the application suppliers provide them adequate and up-to-date information on any changes in hardware and software.

 In this context, sensitive data (as referred to in the OWASP criteria) means, for example, personal data, cryptographic materials or confidential/secret information related to identification or registration events.

+The guideline is targeted for security evaluation of mobile authentication applications.
+These applications typically have a strong link to the issuer back-end services.
+Wallet type of applications with a minimized connections to the back-end can also be evaluated using this guideline.

-The criteria is based on the English-language OWASP Mobile AppSec Verification document (OWASP Mobile Application Security Verification Standard, MASVS), which has been extended and modified for identification purposes.
+The criteria is based on the English-language OWASP Mobile AppSec Verification document (OWASP Mobile Application Security Verification Standard, MASVS version 1.4.2), which has been extended and modified for identification purposes.

-The testing guide for the original OWASP criteria is available on the OWASP website (OWASP Mobile Security Testing Guide, ).
+The testing guide for the original OWASP criteria is available on the OWASP website.
 The guide contains specific and exhaustive instructions for testing the original OWASP criteria.

+Alternative criteria:

+FIDO 3 & 3+ (https://fidoalliance.org/certification/authenticator-certification-levels/) ???

+Others?

 Architecture, design and threat modelling